model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 The trouble is that CBMC's `old` is only supported directly in the contract, not in functions called from the contract.
-This means we either need to inline the contract function body, which is brittle in the presence if control flow, or we must extract the `old` expressions, evaluate them in the contract directly and pass the results to the check function.
-However this means we must restrict the expressions in `old`, because we now need to lower those by hand and even if we could let rustc do it, CBMC's old has no support for function calls in its argument expression.
+This means we either need to inline the contract function body, which is brittle in the presence of control flow, or we must extract the `old` expressions, evaluate them in the contract directly and pass the results to the check function.
+However this means we must restrict the expressions in `old`, because we now need to lower those by hand and even if we could let `rustc` do it, CBMC's `old` has no support for function calls in its argument expression.

 ### Expanding all contract macros at the same time

-Instead of expanding contract macros one-at-a-atime and layering the checks we could expand all subsequent one's with the outermost one in one go.
+Instead of expanding contract macros one-at-a-time and layering the checks we could expand all subsequent one's with the outermost one in one go.

 This is however brittle with respect to renaming.
-If a user does `use kani::requires as my_requires` and then does multiple `#[my_requires(condition)]` macro would not collect them properly since it can only match syntactically and it does not know about the `use` and neither can we restrict this kind if use or warn the user.
-By contrast the collection with `kanitool::checked_with` is safe, because that attribute is generated by our macro itself, so we can rely on the fact that it uses then canonical representation.
+If a user does `use kani::requires as my_requires` and then does multiple `#[my_requires(condition)]` macro would not collect them properly since it can only match syntactically and it does not know about the `use` and neither can we restrict this kind of use or warn the user.
+By contrast, the collection with `kanitool::checked_with` is safe, because that attribute is generated by our macro itself, so we can rely on the fact that it uses the canonical representation.

 ### Generating nested functions instead of siblings